How To Prevent Foot Problems:

 1. General measures

-Ensure that you do everything you can to maintain good control of your blood sugar level.
-It is also very important not to smoke as it increases the chances of problems occurring.
+Maintain good control of your blood sugar level.
+It is also very important not to smoke.

 2. Daily foot checks